humanmade/S3-Uploads/README.md

 wp s3-uploads create-iam-user --admin-key=<key> --admin-secret=<secret>
 ```

 This will provide you with a new Access Key and Secret Key which you can configure S3-Uploads with.
 Paste the values in the `wp-config.php`.
-That's it!
-You're good to go.
+Once you have migrated your media to S3 with any of the below methods, you'll want to enable S3 Uploads: `wp s3-uploads enable`.

+If you want to create your IAM user yourself, or attach the neccessary permissions to an existing user, you can output the policy via `wp s3-uploads generate-iam-policy`

 Migrating your Media to S3
 ==========